Doctor Zhivago (novel): Influences and inspiration

-The novel has been described as partly autobiographical, or autobiographical "partially in the external but mostly in internal sense", containing autobiographical elements; some of its characters were inspired by people close to the author: for example, Pasternak's mistress Olga Ivinskaya served as the inspiration for the character of Lara, and in one of his letters, the author wrote that Ivinskaya was "Lara in my book"; other characters of the novel received the features of the author himself.
+The novel has been described as a semi-autobiography, or autobiographical "partially in the external but mostly in internal sense", containing autobiographical inspiration; some of its characters were inspired by people close to the author: for example, Pasternak's mistress Olga Ivinskaya served as the inspiration for the character of Lara, and in one of his letters, the author wrote that Ivinskaya was "Lara in my book"; other characters of the novel received the features of the author himself.
 In the 1930s, Pasternak wrote works with autobiographical features on the theme of the Revolution, like Spektorsky, whose plot focuses on a poet whose attitude towards historical events is similar to Pasternak's, and the novella The Last Summer; both works may be early attempts by Pasternak to write about the Revolution and the Civil War, as he did in Doctor Zhivago.

 Efim Etkind believed that one influence on Doctor Zhivago was the novel The Life of Klim Samgin by Maxim Gorky.
 Etkind wrote that it could serve as a "negative background" to Zhivago, and that Doctor Zhivago may be a "response" to Gorky's novel.
 Pasternak expressed his admiration for this novel in a letter to Gorky in 1927.